awslabs/aws-backup-dynamodb-rotator/README.md

    }
    ```

-1. One or more DynamoDB tables configured in Backup that you wish to restore on a recurring basis.
+1. One or more DynamoDB tables configured in Backup that you wish to restore regularly.

 1. An AWS Backup job in the Backup vault that backs up the DynamoDB tables you wish to restore.